 The opponent requested that the New York Public Service Commission (PSC) require Con Ed to include the rebuttal.
 The PSC refused the request but ordered Con Ed to cease using such inserts to express its views on controversial issues of public policy because its customers were a captive audience and should not be subjected to such views.

-Court: Government regulated utility has free speech rights
+Court: Government regulated utility has First Amendment rights

 Writing for a 7-2 majority, Justice Lewis F. Powell Jr. asserted that the utility had an inherent right to speak on critical public matters despite being a government-regulated monopoly.
 He observed that the New York Court of Appeals’ concern about the infringement of a customer’s right to privacy could be cured “by transferring the bill insert from the envelope to wastebasket.”